max-ieremenko/ServiceModel.Grpc/docs/migrate-wcf-faultcontract-to-global-error-handling.md

 # Migrate from WCF FaultContract to a gRPC global error handling with ServiceModel.Grpc

-This tutorial proposes a solution how to migrate an existing WCF FaultContract exception handling to gRPC error handling with minimum effort.
+This page proposes a solution how to migrate an existing WCF FaultContract exception handling to gRPC error handling with minimum effort.

 How to migrate an existing WCF service and client is described [here](MigrateWCFServiceTogRPC.md).